Federal judges express skepticism about Trump travel ban

 Friedland asked if the government had connected any immigrants from the seven countries to terrorism.
 Flentje cited a number of Somalis in the U.S. who, he said, had been connected to the al-Shabab terrorist group terror group after judges asked for evidence about the ban.

-Flentje said the president has broad powers to protect national security and the right to assess risks based on the actions of Congress and his predecessor during the last two years.
+Flentje said the president has broad powers to protect national security and the right to assess risks based on the actions of Congress and his predecessor during the past two years.

+The final minutes of the hearing were largely devoted to whether the travel ban was intended to discriminate against Muslims.

+Judge Richard Clifton wanted to know how the order could be considered discriminatory if it potentially affected only 15 percent of the world’s Muslims, according to his calculations.

 The court was not expected to rule immediately, with a decision more likely to come later this week, court spokesman David Madden said.